 Yet, best goalscorers of all times include famous names such as Peter Lorimer with 238 goals, John Charles with 157, Billy Bremner with 115, and Jack Charlton with 95 goals.

-Football Premier League Fixtures
+Football Championship League Fixtures